wucheeman/bamazon/README.md

 ## How to get started with the application
 You will be able to download the application from GitHub Pages eventually, but it's not yet ready.

+Once it is:

+You must have MySQL installed on your computer.
+Once it is, download the application from GitHub.
+In a terminal window, enter ('$' is the prompt):

+	$ mysql -u <user name> -p

+and then enter your password.
+This will bring up the MySQL command line.
+If your user account does not require a password (bad security for the real world, but OK for homework), omit the '-p'.
+Next, enter

+	mysql > source bamazonSeed.sql

+This will create an instance of the bamazon database and populate it with some product data.

 ## Authors
 This application is being built and will be maintained by Mark Hainline.
 Help should not be needed, and will not be available.